RAYTRAC3R/Warriors-Writing-Ref/README.md

 # Obsidian Warriors Writing Ref
  A dictionary of terms and info for writing Warrior Cats fanfiction.
+Can be downloaded and viewed in the app Obsidian or can be read on Github.
+Most sources are a combination of Wikipedia and the Warriors Wiki, copied and heavily edited down into short descriptions.